-(1) maintain records of all flights made by state-owned aircraft;

-(2) require the head of each state agency owning an airplane to provide daily reports on all flight schedules including a preflight report of anticipated time of departure and arrival for each flight, name of the pilot and each passenger, the destination and intermediate stops and a post-flight report of actual departure and arrival times; and priority of assignment shall be given for use by the owning agency.
+- (1) maintain records of all flights made by state-owned aircraft; - (2) require the head of each state agency owning an airplane to provide daily reports on all flight schedules including a preflight report of anticipated time of departure and arrival for each flight, name of the pilot and each passenger, the destination and intermediate stops and a post-flight report of actual departure and arrival times; and - (3) make available, when not in use by the owning agency, state aircraft for the use of other agencies at a reasonable rental rate which he shall determine.
+However, first priority of assignment shall be given for use by the owning agency.
 If the director of the property control division determines that it is impractical for aircraft to be made available for use by other agencies as a result of required emergency use or other special considerations, the aircraft may be exempted from this provision.
 However, the use of the aircraft must still be reported as required above.